 Associate of Individualized Studies

-Electives will include any courses (inclusive of credit awarded for prior learning assessment) in this online catalog subject to any limitations in this web site.
+- Electives will include any courses (inclusive of credit awarded for prior learning assessment) in the 2013-2014 Academic Requirements subject to any limitations of this publication.

-A minimum of 20 semester credit hours must be completed after the educational/occupational plan for the associate of individualized studies degree has been approved by the provost/vice president for learner services.
+A minimum of 20 semester credit hours must be completed after the educational/occupational plan for the associate of individualized studies degree has been approved by the Provost/Vice President of Academic Learner Services.